Case Study

 EY and Desjardins codeveloped the Impact Alliance for Sustainability, an ecosystem where entrepreneurs can bolster resources, access fresh insight, make new connections and scale their impact.

-EY and Desjardins codeveloped the Impact Alliance for Sustainability.
-In the first year, this innovative program brought together early-stage cleantech and sustainability entrepreneurs who were focused on developing innovative ideas to address the climate crisis through mitigation, adaptation and resilience-building en route to a greener economy.
+EY and Desjardins co-developed the Impact Alliance for Sustainability.
+This innovative program brings together early-stage cleantech and sustainability entrepreneurs focused on developing innovative ideas to solve the climate crisis.
 The goal?
 Spark additional progress by fostering an ecosystem in which these entrepreneurs can bolster resources, access fresh insight, make new connections and scale their impact.

 3